IHE/ITI.MHDS/index.md

 - Deny access to any PurposeOfUse not authorized.
 - support expiring a consent that results in a Permit state automatically transitioning to Deny at expiration.

-The IUA Resource Server enforcement point grouped with the MHDS Document Registry SHALL enforce the security authorization decision.
+The [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Resource Server enforcement point grouped with the MHDS Document Registry SHALL enforce the security authorization decision.
 This includes confirming all data requested are for the specific patient.
-This prevents a Document Consumer from requesting access to resources outside the scope of the security token given it by the IUA Authorization Server.
+This prevents a [Document Consumer](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133112-document-consumer) from requesting access to resources outside the scope of the security token given it by the [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server.

-Note that this option does not protect Binary content stored outside of the Document Registry; see Section 50.1.1.2.
-When documents are stored outside of the Document Registry, the Document Source system takes on the burden of protecting the document.
+Note that this option does not protect Binary content stored outside of the Document Registry; see Section 1:50.1.1.2.
+When documents are stored outside of the Document Registry, the [Document Source](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133111-document-source) system takes on the burden of protecting the document.

-In order to support this Consent Manager Option, the following IUA constraint is defined.
-This constraint impacts the Document Consumer grouped IUA Authorization Client, and the IUA actors within the Document Registry.
-The important elements for the Document Consumer to convey are the scope values for PurposeOfUse and the identity of the Patient.
+In order to support this Consent Manager Option, the following [IUA](https://profiles.ihe.net/ITI/IUA/index.html) constraint is defined.
+This constraint impacts the [Document Consumer](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133112-document-consumer) grouped [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Client, and the [IUA](https://profiles.ihe.net/ITI/IUA/index.html) actors within the Document
+Registry.
+The important elements for the [Document Consumer](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133112-document-consumer) to convey are the scope values for PurposeOfUse and the identity of the Patient.
 This OAuth Scope specification does not require the use of SMART-on-FHIR but is compatible with it.
 There are two defined scope values that are